 1. Bringing it Down to Earth with Concrete Limitations and Physical Applications

 A third approach to showing that a gaming abstract is to emphasize its concreteness in implementation and physicality of its application.
 An example of this can be found in the prosecution of application 15/495,973 for Electronic Fund Transfer for Mobile Gaming.
-In January of 2019, that application was rejected under § 101 as being directed to a fundamental economic practice and the sort of organizing of human activities that were identified as ineligible in previous cases.14 In office action response to this rejection, the applicant emphasized both the components recited in the claim and the real world impact of its application:
+In January of 2019, that application was rejected by examiner Ross A. Williams under § 101 as being directed to a fundamental economic practice and the sort of organizing of human activities that were identified as ineligible in previous cases.14 In office action response to this rejection, the applicant emphasized both the components recited in the claim and the real world impact of its application:

 Claims 1 and 2 stand rejected under 35 U.S.C. § 101 as allegedly being directed to abstract ideas.
 Applicants respectfully disagree.
 To advance prosecution, claim 1 has been amended to include eligible subject matter such as a location tracker.

 The location server and/or tracker, when considered in combination with the vessel and mobile gaming device provide for meaningful limits.
 The claims are not simply “a method of exchanging and resolving financial obligations between a player and an operator of the gaming machine” as alleged in the Office Action.
 The location server and/or tracker acts in concert with the recited features of the vessel and mobile gaming devices to enable the mobile gaming devices to permit a game of chance to be played on the mobile gaming devices.